-"For that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition; who oppose h and exalteth himself above all that is called God, cr that is worshiped."
+"For that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition; who oppose th and exaltet h himself above all that is called God, cr that is worshiped."
 2 Thess.
 2:3, 4.